horuskol/horuskol/README.md

 GitHub: https://github.com/SavvyWombat
 Website: https://savvywombat.com.au/

-## Experiments
+## apps.horuskol.net

-I also have a few experimental apps
+I also have a website that hosts a numbers of apps I wrote self-education and experimentation: https://apps.horuskol.net

 ## Social